theforeman/foreman_discovery/README.md

 Foreman will default to using the first Location and first Organisation for Discovered hosts.
 If you wish to place them in some other Location/Organization, you can alter the default Loc/Org in `More->Settings->Discovery Settings`

+There is also setting called `discovery_fact` which defaults to `discovery_bootif` which specifies which incoming fact should be used to get the MAC address.
+By default PXELinux BOOTIF kernel command line option is used which gives a MAC address of the interface which was booted from.
+Make sure you have set `IPAPPEND 2` option set correctly in the Foreman template.

 ## Grace Note: Testing